polym8th/Harvest/README.md

   **Super Users** can create articles, add related events and have the privilege to update and delete ALL articles.

     - **Navigation Menu:**
         - **Dashboard** - The user arrives at the front page of the dashboard.
+The Dashboard shows the articles that have created by the authenticated user.
         - **Create Article** - Allows authenticated users with the 'creator' role to create and publish an article by adding a title and content.
         - **Add an Event** - Beneath the "Create Article" form, users can add an event related to the article.
         - **Upload Image** - Supports PNG, JPEG, and WebP formats.
 The uploaded image will be displayed above the article text.